 “I see that my department now has a label,” Agnes’ smile had the faintest hint of a sarcastic laugh embedded in it, “Guys upstairs, like your insane siblings who need to be locked up in the attic.”

-“Hey, you said it, not me,” Peter laughed softly, his eyes on the forest this time.
+“Hey, you said it, not me,” William laughed softly, his eyes on the forest this time.

-They sat for a while, Peter and Agnes, listening to the bats slapping their wings against the night, the trees rustling with a faint late summer wind, a stray dog howling to the sky.
-Peter leaned his weight on the arm closer to Agnes as the howl chilled the air.
+They sat for a while, William and Agnes, listening to the bats slapping their wings against the night, the trees rustling with a faint late summer wind, a stray dog howling to the sky.
+William leaned his weight on the arm closer to Agnes as the howl chilled the air.

 “Possession?”
 Agnes hugged her knees to her chest.